Oracle employs socially and environmentally responsible business and sourcing practices throughout its hardware supply chain.

 We employ a supplier qualification program that requires our suppliers to demonstrate environmentally responsible business practices.

 Furthermore, we are committed to empowering and supporting small and diverse suppliers through our Supplier Diversity program.
-The program supports corporate sustainability initiatives by working with our suppliers on climate change issues.
 For more information, visit the Supplier Diversity program website.

 90 percent of Oracle’s suppliers possess certifications such as ISO 14001 and strong track records of environmental sustainability.